Invincible Career®

 • Everyone seems to want more of you and what you can do.

-But, most people will get one incredible ride that will determine their future and influence the rest of their life.
+But, most people will get one incredible ride that will determine their future and influence the rest of their lives.
 Sadly, some people don’t even recognize when it’s happening.
 They fail to catch that big wave, so, instead, they ride one safe wave slowly until the end.

 Riding one wave until the end

-But, what do I mean by “riding your wave”?
+But what do I mean by “riding your wave”?
 How do you keep the momentum going?

 1. Lean into the momentum